ros2/design/articles/115_topic_and_service_name_mapping.md

   - This is driven by the topic name length limit of DDS.

-- may indicated as "hidden" by using a leading underscore (`_`) in one of the namespaces
+- may be indicated as "hidden" by using a leading underscore (`_`) in one of the namespaces

   - This is used to hide common but infrequently introspected topics and services.